AlshainSC/arch-backend/README.md

 ===========================================
 # V 0.2.0
---> Generates template files w/ support for Express/Koa, MongoDB, Mongoose, and Express
+--> Generates template files w/ support for: Express/Koa, MongoDB/PostgreSQL, Mongoose/Sequelize
 --> These are basic, but functional.
 Variable names are commented and should be replaced with your own.
 --> Some examples provided, more to follow.

 ===========================================

 # VERY IMPORTANT NOTE
-This package only functions for mongo/mongoose/express-koa and is in a rough alpha phase.
-Probably don't use this just yet, I'm working on it.
+This package is in its early stages.
+Current templates generated are very basic boilerplate and HAVE NOT YET BEEN TESTED.
+If you would like to contribute to this project, raise issues, or raise an issue, please see: https://github.com/AlshainSC/arch-backend

+If you like this project and would like to support the poor and exhausted student developing it, please see:  https://ko-fi.com/alshain
 ===========================================

 ## TODOS 11.11.22